SWesterburger/Homework-1/README.md

     As stated before, Adyen processed €240 billion in volume, up 51% year-on-year.
 This resulated in a net revenue of €497 million, up 43% year-on-year.
 Their EBITDA of €279 million saw a 54% year-on-year increase.[<sup>16</sup>](https://www.adyen.com/investor-relations/H2-2019)

     Adyen is growing and continuously looking to scale their business.
-Recently they have engaged in exclusive partnerships with o.a.
+Recently they have engaged in exclusive partnerships with a.o.
 McDonalds, Subway and eBay.

 * **How is your company performing relative to competitors in the same domain?**